OriginProtocol/origin-dollar/brownie/README.md

 Inspect available functions under `brownie/metastrategy.py` and also `brownie/world.py`.

-For some ideas how to create test cases check out `brownie/scripts/metapool/*`
+For some ideas on how to create test cases check out `brownie/scripts/metapool/*`

 ### Miscellaneous

 If using Brownie console calls to your node timeout a lot you can reconnect to the provider with a higher timeout.
 E.g. connecting to localhost with 120 seconds timeout:

 ```
 web3.connect('http://127.0.0.1:8545', 120)